 Our complimentary pre-orthodontic guidance program

-The American Association of Orthodontists recommends that every child have an orthodontic evaluation around their 7th birthday.
+The American Association of Orthodontists recommends that every child have an orthodontic evaluation around their seventh birthday.
 Most children will not require early treatment; however, we want to provide you with the peace of mind of knowing that your child will have his or her treatment started at the most ideal time for their specific orthodontic situation.
 This ensures they will receive the most conservative and efficient treatment to correct their orthodontic problems.

-At these visits we will monitor your child’s dental eruption and skeletal growth as well as take any necessary x-rays.
+At these visits we will monitor your child’s dental eruption and skeletal growth as well as take any necessary X-rays.
 We will advise you what, if anything, should be done at an early age and what can wait until he or she is older.
 You have the opportunity to plan ahead knowing what treatment is likely to be needed in the future.
 Occasionally, with proper intervention or space management, braces can be avoided altogether!

 Our pre-orthodontic visits are provided at NO CHARGE TO YOU until active treatment begins.

 Early Orthodontic Treatment for Children

 What is the difference between early orthodontic treatment and regular orthodontic treatment, and why might my child need early treatment?
 How will early treatment benefit my child in the long run?

 Early treatment (also known as Phase One) typically begins around age eight or nine (Phase Two will begin around age 11 or older).
 The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as underbite.
 Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.

 How to tell if your child may need early orthodontic treatment: